camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 #### Response Structure

-Upon successful execution of the task, the response will be a JSON object containing detailed information about the
+The task returns a JSON object containing detailed information about the email:
-email:

-- `messageId`: The unique identifier of the email message.
+- `messageId`: The unique identifier corresponding to the email message.
-- `fromAddresses`: An array containing the email addresses of the senders.
+- `fromAddress`: the email addresses of the sender.
+- `headers` : A list containing the email's headers
 - `subject`: The subject line of the email.
 - `size`: The size of the email in bytes.
-- `plainTextBody`: The plain text version of the email body.
+- `plainTextBody`: The plain text version of the email's content.
-- `htmlBody`: The HTML version of the email body, if available.
+- `htmlBody`: The HTML version of the email's content, provided it exists.
+- `receivedDateTime`: the email's reception datetime

 #### Example Response